|

 Defragments the hard disk automatically and

+"invisibly" in the background.
 Pauses defragmentation automatically as soon as

 other programs require processor capacity or